loyalburrito/loyalburrito/README.md

 I'm a university student studying at SRMIST, driven by curiosity and a strong interest in building tools that solve practical problems.
 I enjoy exploring how things work at a low level, from scripting and automation to system internals and emulation.

-Most of my projects are in Python and focus on automation, application control, and system level experimentation.
-I'm currently exploring emulator development.

 ---

 ## Tools and Technologies

 - Python, Bash, HTML/CSS
 - Flask, SpeechRecognition, pyttsx3
-- Git, ADB, WSL2, WSA
+- Git, ADB, WSL2, WSA, Docker
 - PowerShell, Automation frameworks

 ---

 ## Featured Projects

+### Homelab
+My personal homelab

 ### AI Voice Assistant  (Under Development)
-A modular desktop voice assistant that supports offline commands, application shortcuts, dictation, and plugin-based extensions.
+A modular desktop voice assistant that supports offline commands, application shortcuts, dictation, and plugin-based extensions. *(to be added to my homelab)*

-### Discord Utility & Music Bot
-A multi featured Discord bot combining music playback, media downloading, AI interaction, and utility tools.

 ---

 ## What I'm Learning Now
+- k8s
 - Writing a Chip-8 Emulator in Python